Skip to content

 Retention and pruning

-RetentionManager provides an operator-callable pruning job for run state, checkpoints, completed or failed queue records, file-backed continuations, artifacts, and logs.
+RetentionManager provides an operator-callable pruning job for run state, checkpoints, completed or failed queue records, file-backed continuations, audit events, artifacts, and logs.
 It can be configured directly or through environment variables:

 export KNEO_SERV_RETENTION_RUNS_DAYS=30